How To Care For Sensitive Skin And Create A Skincare Routine That’s Right For You

 • Avoid prolonged sun exposure and long hot baths.

-• Avoid over-cleansing.
+• Avoid over-cleansing your skin.

-Dermatologists-recommend routine for sensitive skin
+Skincare routine for sensitive skin

-Step 1: Cleanse with a face wash for sensitive skin
+#1 Cleanse with a mild face wash

 La Roche-Posay Toleriane Hydrating Gentle Face CleanserAveeno Calm + Restore Nourishing Oat Cleanser, and Elemis Sensitive Cleansing Wash are some of our favorite cleansers for sensitive skin.

-Step 3: Apply a serum for sensitive skin
+#3 Apply a serum for sensitive skin

 Beauty of Joseon Calming SerumClinical Skin Vitamin C Pro-Collagen Serum, and Drunk Elephant B-Hydra Intensive Hydration Serum are some of the best serums to soothe and calm sensitive skin.

-Our top picks are Neutrogena Sensitive Skin Mineral Sunscreen SPF 60Isdin Eryfotona Actinica Sunscreen Broad Spectrum SPF 50, and Colorescience Brush-On Sunscreen Mineral Powder SPF 50.
+You can try Neutrogena Sensitive Skin Mineral Sunscreen SPF 60Isdin Eryfotona Actinica Sunscreen Broad Spectrum SPF 50, and Colorescience Brush-On Sunscreen Mineral Powder SPF 50.

 Bliss Jelly Glow Peel Gentle Fruit Enzyme ExfoliatorThe Ordinary 10% Lactic Acid, and Neogen Bio-Peel Gentle Gauze Peeling Wine will gently exfoliate your sensitive skin without causing irritation.